zhitom/cuc-iot/docker-redis-cluster/README.md

     # if your localhost has redis-trib.rb，Please execute this：
     make clusterinfo && ./docker-data/redis-cluster-trib.sh local your-trib-fullname

-    # and top stop the container run
+    # and top stop the container,it will firstly save cluster infomations
+    # 172.17.0.2:5000> CLUSTER SAVECONFIG
     make stop
     # and restart the container
     make start